 "Tamaka Swasa" is a term used in Ayurvedic medicine for allergy and asthma.
 However, it is caused by vitiation all three humors or doshas, but Vata and kapha are predominant in bronchial asthma in ayurveda.

-According to ayurveda, the common causes may include but not limited to, excessive use of lablab beans, raw milk, black grams, sour curd, excess salt and aquatic animal food.
+According to ayurveda, the common causes may include but not limited to, excessive use of beans, raw milk, black grams, sour curd, excess salt and aquatic animal food.
 Dry and heavy diet may also a cause of bronchial asthma.
 Other factors are excess cold, cold bath, excess sunbath, excessive exercise, etc.

-Ayurvedic texts have mentioned numerous effective natural remedies to cure bronchial asthma in children and adults.
+Ayurvedic texts have mentioned numerous natural remedies used traditionally to treat bronchial asthma.

 Ayurvedic treatment of bronchial asthma involves the use of ayurvedic medicines, organic herbs and dietary & lifestyle changes to inhance the immune system.

 Puskarmool (Inula racemosa)

 Licorice (glycyrrhiza glabra)

-Herbal decoction prepared using licorice can be consumed if you sense an asthma attack.
-Half teaspoon of ghee or few drops of mahanarayan oil along with one teaspoon full of licorice root (yasti madhu) is used to prepare this decoction.
-It helps in eliminating kapha from stomach and clears phlegm in bronchial tubes and lungs.
+It helps in eliminating kapha from stomach and helps to clear out the phlegm in bronchial tubes and lungs.
 However, you should not use this herb, if you are having hypertension.

 Ginger (Zingiber officinale)

 Ginger acts as a natural expectorant.
 It is used since ancient times to treat several respiratory infections and helps control bronchial asthma attacks.
 Freshly grated ginger, along with little turmeric can be added in milk while boiling.
-You can have it twice every day to get some relief from the asthma.
+You may have it twice every day to get some relief from the asthma.

-This is a wonderful spice, which can help control bronchial asthma.
 It helps clear kapha from stomach and clear phlegm from lungs.
-Half spoon of cinnamon powder and a little honey can be consumed twice a day to get rid of phlegm.
+Half spoon of cinnamon powder and a little honey can be consumed twice a day may help to move the phlegm.

 Nagar (Nut grass, Cyperus rotundus)

 Ashwagandha (Withania Somnifera)

 It is yet another spice which helps treat cough and cold.
 Add a pinch of black pepper, turmeric and ginger in milk and boil it for few minutes.
-You can drink it twice a day to get rid of phlegm in lungs as well as from cold and cough.
+You can drink it twice a day to reduce the phlegm in lungs as well as in cold and cough.